Sergio Dipp: ESPN

 Dipp was hired by ESPN in 2013, mainly to work for their Spanish counterpart, ESPN Deportes.
 In Week 11 of the NFL Season, Dipp covered the Raiders vs. Patriots game in Mexico City for NFL Live and ESPN Sunday Countdown.

 Monday Night Football

 In 2017, ESPN opened Monday Night Football with special back-to-back games.
-The regular broadcast team led by Sean McDonough, Jon Gruden and Lisa Salters covered the first game.
-However, Beth Mowins, Rex Ryan and Dipp called the second game.
-When reporting from the sideline in the first quarter, Dipp stumbled over his words while giving an update on Broncos' coach Vance Joseph.
-Dipp then said the line "And here he is; having the time of his life!"
-After the incident, Dipp trended on social media sites such as Twitter and did not appear on air again during the game, but gave off-air reports on injuries and updates from the sidelines, and held a post-game interview with Broncos quarterback Trevor Siemian.
-After the game, his producer Tim Corrigan said Dipp handled the situation with "class" and said Dipp has a "bright future."
+The regular broadcast team led by Sean McDonough, Jon Gruden and Lisa Salters covered the first game, and the second game was called by Beth Mowins, Rex Ryan and Dipp.

+While reporting from the sideline in the first quarter, Dipp sounded unsure while providing a sideline report on Broncos' coach Vance Joseph, at one point exuberantly saying, "And here he is, having the time of his life!"

+The video clip of Dipp's report gained attention on social media, and has continued to resurface in the years since.
+During the game, he did not appear on air again, but he did give off-air reports from the sidelines and held a post-game interview with Broncos quarterback Trevor Siemian.
+After the game, Dipp's producer, Tim Corrigan, said of Dipp: "In live television, anyone can have a difficult moment—reporters, producers, etc. It happens and he handled it with class."

+For the 2023 season, ESPN Deportes introduced the new team of Rebeca Landa on the play-by-play, with Dipp as analyst, and Katia Castorena as sideline reporter.
+John Sutcliffe will continue to be part of the team, providing reports from site.